CyberFlameGO/svnpython/Doc/library/array.rst

 .. function:: array(typecode[, initializer])

-   Return a new array whose items are restricted by *typecode*, and initialized from the optional *initializer* value, which must be a list, string, or iterable over elements of the appropriate type.
+   Return a new array whose items are restricted by *typecode*, and initialized from the optional *initializer* value, which must be a list, object supporting the buffer interface, or iterable over elements of the appropriate type.

-   .. versionchanged:: 2.4
-      Formerly, only lists or strings were accepted.

    If given a list or string, the initializer is passed to the new array's :meth:`fromlist`, :meth:`fromstring`, or :meth:`fromunicode` method (see below)